HarleyBartles/switch-rom-packer/README.md

   which the stub reads to copy the ROM to `/roms/<platform>/<romfile>` at first launch.
 - The icon pipeline:
   - Looks up `Named_Logos`, `Named_Boxarts`, `Named_Titles`, then `Named_Snaps` in that order (logos first).
-  - Can be overridden with `--icon-preference boxarts-first`.
+  - Can be overridden with `--icon-preference boxarts`.

 ---